crate/cloud-tutorials/docs/create/index.rst

 Create User Account and Install CrateDB Croud CLI
 =================================================

-In this section will show you how to:
+In this section we will show you how to:

 * Create your CrateDB Cloud user account
 * Verify your CrateDB Cloud user account
 * Log in to CrateDB Cloud for the first time
-* Learn how to install the Croud CLI
+* Install the Croud CLI

-The Croud CLI is the dedicated command line interface tool, you will mainly use to interact with CrateDB Cloud.

 ..
 Note::

-   If you prefer working on a graphical user interface (GUI), you are welcome to use the `CrateDB Cloud Console`_ that is our hosted web administration interface for CrateDB Cloud.
+   To interact with CrateDB Cloud you can also use `CrateDB Cloud Console`_ that is our hosted web administration interface.

 .. rubric:: Table of contents